pic

 2

-This can be demonstrated using the operators == and ===, which assess two different types of equality.
-Specifically, x == y checks whether x and y have equal values, regardless of whether they refer to the same object.
-In contrast, x === y checks whether both x and y point to the same object, thus verifying if they share the same memory address.
-By applying these operators, the following example illustrates that objects with identical elements aren't necessarily referencing the same object.
+The claim can be demonstrated using the operators == and ===, which capture two different notions of equality.
+The expression x == y checks whether x and y have the same values, regardless of whether they reference the same object.
+In contrast, x === y checks whether both x and y point to the same object, thus verifying if they point to the same memory address.

 x = [4,5]